Go Inspire Go Founder

 Toan believes everyone is inspired by someone or something.
 Given his humble beginnings, he's grateful to create his own dream job title: "Inspirator" — someone who helps people discover their powers to help others.

 Kevin Lee is GIG's tech guy, helping to put inspiring ideas into action in digital form.
-At his day job, he works as director of email remarketing for Bankrate Insurance.
-He has also held the role of director of data strategy, where he oversaw the company's online insurance applications and testing program.
+He was formerly director of email remarketing for Bankrate Insurance and also held the role of director of data strategy, where he oversaw the company's online insurance applications and testing program.
 Previously, he was a channel manager at MercuryNews.com, the website of the San Jose Mercury News, and an assistant online editor at the Contra Costa Times.
 Kevin has an MBA from the Ross School of Business at the University of Michigan and a B.S. in Electrical Engineering and Computer Sciences from U.C.
 Berkeley.
 In his off hours, he enjoys following baseball, college football and playing word games and logic puzzles.

 Denise L. Poon